srinivasqa/sogeti-test-repo-srinivas/README.md

 4. Right click and select "Run".

 **Method 2:**
-1. In any command terminal naviagate to the folder which contains pom.xml file.
+1. In any command terminal navigate to the folder which contains pom.xml file.
 2. Run below commands:

     1) **mvn clean**